 - lightweight This option must be set if Orber is supposed to be started as lightweight.
 The value is a list of RemoteModifiers, equal to the orber:resolve_initial_references_remote/2 argument.
-The list must contain Orber nodes addresses, to which we have access and are not started as lightweight. - orbInitRef Setting this option, e.g., erl -orber orbInitRef [\"NameService=corbaloc::host.com/NameService\"], will alter the location from where corba:resolve_initial_references(Key) tries to find an object matching the given Key.
+The list must contain Orber nodes addresses, to which we have access and are not started as lightweight. - orbInitRef Setting this option, e.g., erl -orber orbInitRef - [\"NameService=corbaloc::host.com/NameService\"], will alter the location from where corba:resolve_initial_references(Key) tries to find an object matching the given Key.
 The keys will also appear when invoking corba:list_initial_services().
 This variable overrides orbDefaultInitRef - orbDefaultInitRef If a matching Key for orbInitRef is not found, and this variable is set, it determines the location from where orber:resolve_initial_references(Key) tries to find an object matching the given Key.
 Usage: erl -orber orbDefaultInitRef \"corbaloc::host.com\". - orber_debug_level The range is 0 to 10.
 Using level 10 is the most verbose configuration.
 This option will generate reports, using the error_logger, for abnormal situations.
 It is not recommended to use this option for delivered systems since some of the reports is not to be considered as errors.
 The main puropse is to assist during development. - flags No flags are activated in the default case.
 The available configuration settings are described in Orber Environment Flags [page 18]. - iiop_acl This option must be actived by setting Orber Environment Flags [page 18] parameter.
 The value of this parameter shall be a list of [{Direction, Filter}] and/or [{Direction, Filter, [Interfaces]}].
 The Direction, tcp_in, ssl_in, tcp_out or ssl_out, determines if the Access Control List (ACL) applies to incoming or outgoing connections and IIOP or IIOP over SSL.
 The Filter uses a extended format of Classless Inter Domain Routing (CIDR).
 For example, "123.123.10" limits the connection to that particular host, while "123.123.123.10/17" allows connections to or from any host equal to the 17 most significant bits.
 Orber also allow the user to specify a certain port or port range, for example, "123.123.10/17#4001" and "123.123.123.10/17#4001/5001" respectively.
-IPv4 or none compressed IPv6 strings are accepted. - The list of Interfaces, IPv4 or IPv6 strings, may only contain one address for outgoing connections.
-For incoming connections, the Interfaces list may contain several IP strings.
-If set for outgoing connections, and access is granted, Orber will use that local interface when connecting to the server-side ORB.
-For incoming connections, the client-side ORB is required to use one of the listed interfaces locally.
-If it fail to do so, access will be denied.
-The module orber_acl [page 165] provides operations for evaluating the access control for filters and addresses.
-See also the Interface Configuration [page 22] and Firewall Configuration [page 20] chapters. - secure Determines the security mode Orber will use, which is either no if it is an insecure domain or the type of security mechanism used.
+IPv4 or none compressed IPv6 strings are accepted.

+The list of Interfaces, IPv4 or IPv6 strings, are currently only used for outgoing connections and may only contain one address.
+If set and access is granted, Orber will use that local interface when connecting to the other ORB.
+The module orber_acl provides operations for evaluating the access control for filters and addresses.

+- secure Determines the security mode Orber will use, which is either no if it is an insecure domain or the type of security mechanism used.
 Currently, per default, Orber is compliant with CSIv1 level 0, which means IIOP via SSL/TLS.
 The security chapter later in this manual describes how to get security in Orber and how the options are used. - iiop_ssl_port If set, the value must be an integer greater than zero and not equal to iiop_port. - iiop_ssl_backlog Defines the maximum length the queue of pending incoming connections may grow to. - iiop_sslip_address_local This option defines the default local interface Orber will use when connecting to another ORB via IIOP SSL, i.e., Orber act as the client side ORB.
 The value is a IPv4 or IPv6 address as a string.
 It is possible to override iiop_ssl_ip_address_local by defining iiop_acl or passing the Orber generic interface Context.
 If this option is not used, the underlying will choose which interface to use.
-For more information, see the Interface Configuration [page 22] section. - nat_iiop_ssl_port If set, the value must be an integer greater than zero.
+For more information, see the Interface Configuration [page 21] section.

+nat_iiop_ssl_port If set, the value must be an integer greater than zero.
-'''

 ssl_server_cacertfile the file path to a server side CA certificate.

-'''